 Download the scientific programme: Workshop programme - Spiking neural networks: Applications to computing, algorithmics, and robotics (759.2 KB)

 PRELIMINARY SCIENTIFIC PROGRAMME

 The basics of spiking neurons: Biological facts, models and computational properties | 30 min

 Fabrice Morin | Technical University of Munich, Germany

 Lessons from the brain for enhancing computing and learning capabilities of spiking neural networks | 40 min

-Application of neuromorphic control principles towards closed loop
+Translation of biomorphic neural principles towards closed loop SNN-based

 Rüdiger Dillmann | Karlsruhe Institute of Technology, Germany